mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

 # Barebones Rails, Nuxt and Fly.io Tutorial
-### With RSpec, Vitest and Playwright Tests on CircleCI
+### With RSpec, Vitest, Playwright, CircleCI & Devise
 Here we’ll make a MVP (“minimum viable product”) of a rails API-only backend with rspec tests that talks to a nuxt frontend with vitest component tests and playwright end-to-end tests.
-This will have close to no functionality and no styling, but everything will be wired together correctly and all three test suites will pass when run locally or on CircleCI.
+We'll use Devise for auth.

 Prereqs (stuff you'll need installed that I don't go over here):
 - Postgres
 - Desktop Docker
 - Rails, Nuxt, Ruby, Node, NPM, Bundler

+# Part I: Wiring Everything Together
+ This part will have close to no functionality and no styling, but everything will be wired together correctly and all three test suites will pass when run locally or on CircleCI.

-# Local Preliminary App Setup
+## Local Preliminary App Setup
 1. Create app directory:
     - `mkdir app`
     - `cd app`